AdrKacz/super-duper-guacamole/recommender-system/README.md

 ```

-3. In your project directory, add a file named requirements.txt.
+3. In your project directory, add a file named `requirements.txt`.
 List each required library as a separate line in this file.
-4. Create a Dockerfile like so:
+4. Create a Dockerfile:
-Install any dependencies under the ${LAMBDA_TASK_ROOT} directory alongside the function handler to ensure that the Lambda runtime can locate them when the function is invoked.
+Install dependencies under the `${LAMBDA_TASK_ROOT}` directory alongside the function handler to ensure that the Lambda runtime can locate them when the function is invoked.
 ```
 FROM public.ecr.aws/lambda/python:3.9